Common name: Blue vervain

 Actions: Nervine tonic, anxiolytic, antispasmodic, sedative, diaphoretic, hepatic, digestive bitter, nervine trophorestorative, nootropic, antidepressant, anticonvulsive

-Specific indications: Mental stress, fatigue, neck and shoulder tension, sharp shooting pains, headaches, muscle tension and spasms
+Specific indications: Anxiety, fatigue, neck and shoulder tension, sharp shooting pains, headaches, muscle tension and spasms

 Parts used: Aerial parts